webtorrent/webtorrent/README.md

 Adds a peer to the underlying [bittorrent-swarm](https://github.com/feross/bittorrent-swarm) instance.

+Returns `true` if peer was added, `false` if peer was blocked by the loaded blocklist.

 #### `torrent.select(start, end, [priority], [notify])`

 Selects a range of pieces to prioritize starting with `start` and ending with `end` (both inclusive)